kyleawayan/opus-quad-pro-dj-link-analysis/README.md

 When [`sendCdj()`](#3-cdj-status-packets-and-metadata) is ran, the OPUS-QUAD will start sending CDJ status packets on port 50002.
 Please refer to [CDJ Status packets on DJ Link Ecosystem Analysis](https://djl-analysis.deepsymmetry.org/djl-analysis/vcdj.html#cdj-status-packets).
 Note that not all values shown on the linked guide are reported back from the OPUS-QUAD.

-So far, I've observed the following not to be reported in the CDJ status packets.
-This includes, but not limited to:
+Based on testing so far, the following values do not appear to be included in the CDJ status packets (this list may not be exhaustive):

 - USB slot number the track is loaded from
 - Looping status